What a Way to Go!: Development

 Publicist Arthur Jacobs wanted to move into film production.
 One of his clients was Marilyn Monroe who said she would appear in a movie Jacobs produced if she liked the story.
 He found I Love Louisa based on a story by Gwen Davis about a woman with six husbands.
-In June 1962, Daryl Zanuck reportedly told Marilyn Monroe that she would make two films for 20th Century Fox (which he was in the process of taking over again): a re-vived Something's Got to Give and What a Way to Go (the alternate title for I Love Louisa).
+In June 1962, Darryl F. Zanuck reportedly told Marilyn Monroe that she would make two films for 20th Century-Fox (which he was in the process of taking over again): a re-vived Something's Got to Give and What a Way to Go (the alternate title for I Love Louisa).
 Monroe's fee would be a million dollars for both films.
 In July, Monroe reportedly approved J. Lee Thompson as director after watching Tiger Bay and Northwest Frontier and she was going to meet Gene Kelly to discuss his being her co-star.
 Monroe died in August 1962.

 In September 1962, Jacobs said that J. Lee Thompson, who was another client of his, would direct the film following The Mound Builders (which became Kings of the Sun).
 Jacobs wanted one of the "top three" stars in the world to play the lead, and "important names" to play the six husbands.
 No distributor had been signed.
 Later that month Thompson said he would make I Love Louisa with Elizabeth Taylor.
 In October the Los Angeles Times reported that the Mirisch Company, who had a long-term deal with Thompson, would finance.
 That month Betty Comden and Adolph Green signed to write the script.
-In December Thompson said Comden and Green wanted to call the movie What a Way to Go and that he hoped Frank Sinatra and Marcello Matroianni to play husbands.
+In December Thompson said Comden and Green wanted to call the movie What a Way to Go and that he hoped Frank Sinatra and Marcello Mastroianni to play husbands.

 In January 1963, Thompson said he was confident about Frank Sinatra, Marlon Brando and David Niven playing husbands.
 In April 1963 Hedda Hopper reported that Steve McQueen would star in the film opposite Shirley MacLaine.